cms-opendata-analyses/OutreachExercise2011/README.md

 Both running on 2010 data, but not directly.

 The exercise runs over pattuples created from the 2010 AOD data.
+More details on the pattuples generation are in the pattuple directory.

 The lepton selection is preliminary.